-1. Create a new morning routine that fills you with positivity
+1. Create a new morning routine

-If the chaos of COVID-19 has upended your day-to-day life, create some structure with a 2-minute morning routine.
+If the chaos of COVID-19 upended your day-to-day life, create some structure with a 2-minute morning routine.

 “Start by reflecting on your first thoughts after you wake up.
 Then replace stressed or negative thoughts with positive affirmations,” suggests Klein.
 “It sounds trite, but it can make such a difference in how you start your day.”